-This financial report is designed to provide a general overview of the Athenian Academy of Pasco County, Inc.'s finances.
-Questions concerning any of the information provided in this report or requests for additional financial information should be addressed to the Director, Athenian Academy of Pasco County, Inc., 3118 Seven Springs Blvd., New Port Richey, FL 34655.
+This financial report is designed to provide a general overview of the Athenian Academy of Technology and the Arts, Inc.'s finances.
+Questions concerning any of the information provided in this report or requests for additional financial information should be addressed to the Director, Athenian Academy of Technology and the Arts, Inc., 3118 Seven Springs Blvd., New Port Richey, FL 34655.